jquansah/hackag.tech/README.md

 ### Virtual Sessions

-**April 13th, 3:30 to 4:30 Central Time, online in WorkAdventure** Learn more about the Hack Ag.Tech Hackathon and decide to signup!
+**April 13th, 3:30 to 4:30 Central Time, online in WorkAdventure**

+Learn more about the Hack Ag.Tech Hackathon and decide to signup!

-**May 15th, 11am - Noon Central Time, online in WorkAdventure** Come find your herd!
+**May 15th, 11am - Noon Central Time, online in WorkAdventure**

+Come find your herd!
 Ask questions

 **June 20th, 3pm - 4pm Central Time, online in WorkAdventure**

 Finalize your project teams

 #### Mentor Office Hours
+Mentors are Hackathon process mentors.
+We can address questions about team formation, how the Hackathon will operate and what tools may be available.
 Mentor office hours are available by appointment between the Virtual Sessions in WorkAdventure Meeting Room #2.
 You can check-in with a mentor to assess your project scope, progress (if any), and determine an appropriate deliverable.
 Mentors will also be available via Slack as needed.

 ### Collaboration Tools and Links